RosettaCommons/documentation/application_documentation/structure_prediction/RosettaCM.md

 Within the tools/protein_tools/scripts/ directory is the RosettaEnzCM.py script that will generate atomic pairwise constraints for predicted catalytic residues.
 To use this script you will need:

-*An aligned fasta file with all template and target sequences *template pdbs
+* An aligned fasta file with all template and target sequences
+* Template pdbs
-*a file that contains catalytic residue information of your templates
+* A file that contains catalytic residue information of your templates

 To run the the script type: